Changing over time

 The below infographic explains the process.

-The SAOA includes building sketches that were used to obtain indicative costings for the purposes of the analysis only.
+The SAOA included building sketches that were used to obtain indicative costings for the purposes of the analysis only.
 The sketches respond to the community’s desires for food and beverage provision at the site and maintenance of green open space.
 The sketches have been made available for the community to view for discussion purposes and should not be considered representations of the design for any future building.
-The design phase for any future building has not commenced yet.

 Technical investigations